Kushal-gowda01/Ecommerce-Follow-Along/README.md

 - Implemented the online payment using PayPal API using the client key that created earlier.
 - Downloaded the NPM package called react-paypal-js that will provide an component called.
 - PayPalScriptProvider which  display online payment methods like credit or debit card etc.

+  ## Milestone 31:
+- setEmail that will help in storing email state inside global state.
+- APP component inside provider component with store as props